Bequia: Finding the Real Caribbean

 Perched on a hill on the windward side of the island, Spring on Bequia overlooks Spring Bay from the ruins of a 200-year-old sugar mill set among coco palms and a tropical pasture populated by cows, sheep and large land crabs.
 This small, isolated, award-winning yet understated property does not focus on the beach.
 Rather, it is an ideal place for those seeking peace, quiet, and delicious West Indian food in informal, aesthetically pleasing surroundings (784-458-3414).

 For Your Safety

 Bequia takes pride in its relatively crime-free existence.
 Although whiffs of marijuana can be smelled regularly, the sale of it is rather undercover.
 The greatest risks to your safety and well-being are from the manchineel trees located along the beaches.
 If touched they may cause an aggravating skin rash.

-At the time of writing there were several reports of armed robbery occurring along the wooded paths leading to Princess Margaret Beach and Lower Bay Beach.
+At the time of writing, there were several reports of an armed robbery occurring along the wooded paths leading to Princess Margaret Beach and Lower Bay Beach.
 It is best to use precaution and walk in groups or take a water taxi.
 At the very least, ask your hotel on the status of the trails.

 Nicholas J. Klenske is a freelance writer and practicing attorney.
 He is based somewhere in the cornfields of Iowa, where, at last count, the pigs greatly outnumber the people.
 Visit his website.